SAP-samples/sme-partner-reference-application/Tutorials/04-ByD-Integration.md

             BlockingStatusCode as blockingStatusCode,
             PlannedStartDateTime as startDateTime,
             PlannedEndDateTime as endDateTime,
-            ProjectSummaryTask as summaryTask : redirected to ProjectSummaryTasks, Task as task : redirected to ProjectTasks
+            ProjectSummaryTask as summaryTask : redirected to ByDProjectSummaryTasks, Task as task : redirected to ByDProjectTasks
         }
-        entity ProjectSummaryTasks as projection on RemoteProject.ProjectSummaryTaskCollection {
+        entity ByDProjectSummaryTasks as projection on RemoteByDProject.ProjectSummaryTaskCollection {
             key ObjectID as ID,
             ParentObjectID as parentID,
             ID as taskID,